alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 ##Uni student course summariser,
 - [ ] gets data from university's
 I should move on to an app which summarises university's DLE data
+- [ ] summarise lectures giving key points related to it
+- [ ] help out extra stuff concering the summary, if token length is enough for one summarisation without breaking up in the chunks
+- [ ] chapyter up the summarisation into subheading summarises of the summary

 # BUSINESS